arpa2/libarpa2service/README.md

 * liba2acl - library to work with A2ACLs
 * liba2id - library to parse and match A2IDs
 * Libraries are POSIX C89 without extra dependencies
+* a2aclmilter - ACL milter that can be used with Postfix and Sendmail

 Status: **beta**